TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/faq.md

 There is an error in the JSGLR parser that always parses an empty string (regardless of start symbol).
 You can ignore this.

+##### My tests for start symbols INT and ID fail.

+Check that INT and ID are defined as `context-free start symbol` (even though they are part of the lexical syntax).

 ##### How can I disable the cygwin warnings about paths when building on Windows?

 1. Add a system [environment variable](http://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them)